enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/distortions/functions.md

 <|glyph@trickster:templates|trick-id=trickster:fork,title=Utensil Stratagem|>

-spell, any... ->
+spell, any... -> number

 ---

-An alternative to Grand Stratagem, this dispatches the given spell to a new spell slot, letting it run concurrently with this spell.
+Dispatches the given spell to a free spell slot, letting it run concurrently with this spell.
+The used spell slot is returned, or a negative if it failed.

 ;;;;;